22 Oct How to develop a positive attitude in children

 What exactly is a positive attitude?

 A positive attitude refers to a mindset or perspective characterised by optimism, hopefulness, and enthusiasm.
 It is a way of looking at the world and oneself with a sense of possibility, an openness to new experiences, and a belief in one’s own ability to make things happen.
-People with a positive attitude tend to see the best in others and situations, and they often have a strong sense of resilience in the face of adversity.
+People with a positive attitude tend to see the best in others and situations.

 A negative attitude, on the other hand, is characterised by feelings of hopelessness, helplessness, and cynicism.
 It can lead to feelings of despair and dissatisfaction, and it can make it difficult to achieve goals, to connect with others, and to cope with challenges.